Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ```
 For more information about application of the plugin, refer to the [relevant section](#apply-kover-gradle-plugin-in-project)

-After applying Kover Gradle plugin, during the running tests, the classes are modified (instrumented) when loaded into the JVM which may lead to some performance degradation, or affect concurrent tests.
+After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during regular test runs,
+so number of line hits can be counted.
+This may impact your testing experience.
-In order to learn more about instrumentation, and it's configuring, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).

 #### Generating reports
 - To generate JaCoCo-compatible XML report, call `koverXmlReport` Gradle task
 - To generate HTML report, call `koverHtmlReport` Gradle task
- To validate verification rules specified in the project in [verification block](#specify-verification-rules-for-total-variant), call `koverVerify` Gradle task
+- To validate verification rules specified in the project in [verification block](#specify-verification-rules-for-total-variant), call `koverVerify` Gradle task
-- To generate the binary report in IC format, call `koverBinaryReport` Gradle task
+- To generate binary report in IC format, call `koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `koverLog` Gradle task

 Running one of these tasks automatically triggers the launch of all test tasks in the project.

-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

 #### Example
 The full example for a single module project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/jvm/single).